-Students who are auditing a course will be excluded from academic passing requirements.
+Students who are auditing a course are exempt from academic passing requirements.

-An Eligibility Council consisting of the building principal, general education teacher involved with the student's ineligibility, special education teacher (if appropriate), school counselor will be available for the following purposes:
+- An Eligibility Council, consisting of the building principal, general education teacher involved with the student's ineligibility, special education teacher (if appropriate), and school counselor, will be available for the following purposes:

-- 1. To review annually the Academic Eligibility rule. - 2.
-To review on an "as needed" basis individual ineligibility cases. - 3.
-To review a student's ineligibility if requested by a student. - 4.
+- 1. To annually review the Academic Eligibility rule. - 2.
+To review individual ineligibility cases on an "as needed" basis. - 3.
+To review a student's ineligibility if requested by the student. - 4.
 To review academic eligibility before vacations if needed.

-Please note: Rules for specific extracurricular organizations such as Student Council, National Honor Society, etc. will be handed out/discussed in respective organizational meetings.
-Student clubs and performing groups such as the band, chorus, and athletic teams may establish standards of behavior-including consequences for misbehavior-that are stricter than those for students in general.
+Please note: Rules for specific extracurricular organizations, such as Student Council and National Honor Society, will be handed out and discussed at respective organizational meetings.
+Student clubs and performing groups, such as the band, chorus, and athletic teams, may establish stricter standards of behavior and consequences for misbehavior than those for students in general.
 If a violation is also a violation of school rules, the consequences specified by the Student Handbook will apply in addition to any consequences specified by the organization.